Top 20 Women (2016)

 Rebecca "Becky" Steel5' 9" College of Southern Idaho and University of New Orleans

 Rebecca was recruited to play college basketball from American Falls, Idaho.
 The ultimate gym rat, she agreed to play both basketball and volleyball in both junior college and in the Sunbelt Conference.
 Rebecca has a passion for volleyball that will never subside and is excited about being in a position to spread her love for the game.
 She began coaching her daughter's club team in 2009 and expects to have 3 UOVA members in the family this summer.
-Rebecca balances a full-time career as a Director of National Accounts while striving to keep up with her husband Craig and four children.
+Rebecca balances a full-time career as a Director of National Accounts while striving to keep up with her four children.

 Thanks to Linda Byington and all of these players for supplying the images and bios.